 Become a Sheriff

-The job posting for the January 2018 SRT class closed July 3, 2017.
-We anticipate a class in June 2018 with the job posting opening in December.
+The job posting for the June 2018 SRT class is now open.
 Please visit the official BC Sheriff Service website for requirements by clicking on the How to Apply link above.

 Sheriff Recruit Training candidates apply to the Court Services Branch of the Ministry of Justice.
 Upon hiring, new recruits will attend the mandatory SRT program facilitated by the Sheriff Academy at JIBC at no cost to the recruit.